 Don’t feel like reading?
 Don’t worry we got you covered.
 Sit back, relax and let us run you through it in this video!

-Designing Your Radio Buttons In Figma
+Designing Your Checkboxes In Figma

 The figure below showcases two sets of variants.
-Each set of variants defines three states (which will be used for the default, hover and selected state of our radio buttons).
+Each set of variants defines three states (which will be used for the default, hover and selected state of our checkboxes).
 You’ll notice that we didn’t design an unselected variant, you are free to chose for which state you want a particular variant.

-Framing the Radio Options
+Framing the Checkboxes

-Tagging Your Buttons in the Plugin
+Tagging Your Boxes in the Plugin

 Result in a Web App